-Body ribbon-like or cylindrical, soft, extensible, ciliated externally, with a probose is in a sheath opening by a pore situated above the mouth.
-Circulatory system approaching that of the Annulata.
-Sexual organs, ductless sacs; either with or without a metamorphosis.
+Body ribbon-like or cylindrical, soft, extensible, ciliated externally, with a proboscis in a sheath opening by a pore situated above the mouth.
+Cireulatory system approaching that of the Annulata.
+Sexual organs, ductless sacs : either with or without a metamorphosis.

 Order 1.
 Anopla.-Proboscis without a style.
 (Lineus, Meckelia.)
 Order 2.
 Enopla.-Proboscis with a style.
 (Nemertes, Malacobdella.)

-CLASS VIII.-ENTEROPNEUSTA (Acorn-longue worms.)
+CLASS VIII.-ENTEROPNEUSTA (Whale's-tongue worms.)